-- not have contributed more than your nonconcessional contributions cap, - be under the age of 71, and - have a total super balance of less than \$1.6 million at 30 June 2020.
+- not have contributed more than your nonconcessional contributions cap; - be under age 71 at the end of the financial year in which you are making the contribution; and - have a total super balance of less than \$1.7 million at 30 June 2021.

-For more information, head to the ATO website.
+For more information, including the other eligibility criteria, head to the ATO website.